NadyaNayme/BetterBuffsBar/readme.md

 ## Known Issues

 - UI Scale >100% results in it being cut off
+- Rapid movement of camera can cause FSOA Buff to be detected with 120s time.
+FSOA detection is super fragile (matching on 15 pixels...).
+If someone can make a better transparent buff icon this can be improved.

 If you encounter any other bugs - please submit an issue and I'll investigate it.